Get answers to your frequently asked questions about Student Life and on-campus activities at Saint Louis University—Madrid.

 University housing is closed during Christmas break and Easter holidays.
 Students may be allowed to leave their belongings neatly packed away in their room provided the family has given prior consent.

-Contact the Servicio de Atención a la Mujer at:
+Servicio de Atención a la Mujer is located at:

 Jefatura Superior de Policía - S.A.M.